Print Friendly

 PUBLIC CHARTER SCHOOLS

-(5) Administrators may be certified pursuant to the requirements set forth in chapter 12, title 33, Idaho Code, pertaining to traditional public schools, or may hold a charter school administrator certificate.
-An applicant is eligible for a charter school administrator certificate if the applicant:
+(4) Administrators may be certified pursuant to the requirements set forth in chapter 12, title 33, Idaho Code, pertaining to traditional public schools or may hold a charter school administrator certificate, which requires that the administrator:

 (a) Holds a bachelor’s degree from an accredited four (4) year institution;